LastPass vs. KeePass 2025: Is Local Data Hosting Safer?

 Short on time?
 Here’s the final verdict:

-LastPass and KeePass are two of the most secure password managers on the market.
-Both offer strong security, impressive extras, and generous free versions.
-I compared the two products based on multiple criteria, including security, basic and advanced features, pricing, ease of use, and customer support.
+LastPass and KeePass are popular password managers with generous free versions.
+I compared the two products based on multiple criteria, including security, basic and advanced features, pricing, ease of use, and customer support, and found some similarities between the two programs — both implement 256-bit AES encryption, include a password generator, and allow unlimited devices.

-However, LastPass and KeePass are very different in most aspects.
-For one, LastPass is very user-friendly with intuitive apps and browser extensions.
-It’s also significantly more feature-rich than KeePass and offers useful extras like multiple account recovery options and password sharing.
-In contrast, KeePass is an open-source and completely free password manager, but it has an outdated interface that can be very challenging for new users to set up.
+However, LastPass and KeePass differ significantly in most aspects.
+LastPass is very user-friendly, with intuitive apps and browser extensions.
+It also offers a more feature-rich experience, with extras like multiple account recovery options and password sharing.
+KeePass, on the other hand, is an open-source, completely free password manager, but its outdated interface and more technical setup can be challenging for new users.

 LastPass vs. KeePass — Quick Overview